ranazsaad/QWeather_Forcasting/README.md

 ## Challenges and Solutions
-**Challenge 1 : Quantum Resource Optimization**
+**Challenge 1 :  Long Quantum Simulation Time**
-   - Limited qubits required careful feature selection
+   - Simulating quantum circuits on classical hardware is computationally expensive and time-consuming
-   - **Solution**: Implemented feature importance analysis to identify the 2 most quantum-appropriate features
+   - **Solution**: we selected the two most important features to reduce input dimensionality.

 **Challenge 2 : Training Quantum Models**
    - The quantum model training was unstable and sometimes got stuck in local minima.
-   - **Solution**: Used AdamW optimizer with Huber loss and a learning rate schedule to help the model learn smoothly.
+   - **Solution**: Used AdamW optimizer with Huber loss and a learning rate schedule to  stabilize training and help the model learn smoothly.